fabfabBesnard/Parallel-Variant-Calling/dockersnpeff/Readme.md

 ```
 docker build -t snpeff:latest .
 ```
-*#comment: # should be run in this 'dockersnpeff' directory, so that by default Dockerfile is sourced here*
+*#comment: this command should be run in this 'dockersnpeff' directory, so that by default Dockerfile is sourced there*

 /!\ **note 1**: do not worry if the terminal prints `ERROR while connecting to ...` (and then mentioning the species database): the database is correctly downloaded however.